-In this subject students develop an understanding of the rule of law, law-makers, key legal institutions, rights protection in Australia, and the justice system.
-The study of Legal Studies enables students to become active and informed citizens by providing them with valuable insights into their relationship with the law and the legal system.
-They develop knowledge and skills that enhance their confidence and ability to access and participate in the legal system.
-Further study in the legal field can lead to a broad range of career opportunities such as lawyer, paralegal, legal secretary and careers in the courtroom.
+In this subject students develop an understanding of the rule of law, how laws are made, key legal institutions, the justice system and the protection of rights in Australia.
+Legal studies enables students to become active and informed citizens by providing them with insights into their relationship with law and the legal system.
+The key knowledge and skills gained can enhance a student's ability to access and participate in the legal system and showcase the broad range of career opportunities offered through tertiary study of law.

 Criminal law and civil law aim to protect the rights of individuals.
 Criminal law focuses on the importance of criminal law and the nature of criminal liability.
-Civil law deals with the infringement of a person's or group's rights and breaching civil law can result in litigation.
-In this unit students investigate key elements of criminal law and civil law and apply these to actual and / or hypothetical cases to determine whether an accused may be found guilty of a crime, or liable in a civil dispute.
+Civil law deals with the infringement of an individual or group rights and how breaching civil law can result in litigation.
+In this unit students learn the key elements of criminal law and civil law and apply these to actual and / or hypothetical cases to determine whether an accused may be found guilty of a crime, or liable in a civil dispute.

-This unit focuses on the enforcement of criminal law and civil law, the methods and institutions that may be used to determine a criminal case or resolve a civil dispute, and the purposes and types of sanctions and remedies and their effectiveness.
+This unit focuses on the enforcement of criminal law and civil law, the methods and institutions used to determine a criminal case or resolve a civil dispute, the purposes and types of sanctions and remedies available and their effectiveness.
 Students analyse legal cases in order to develop informed opinions about the capacity of criminal sanctions and civil remedies to achieve justice.
-Students develop their understanding of the way rights are protected in Australia and in another country, and possible reforms to the protection of rights.
-They examine a significant case in relation to the protection of rights in Australia.
+Students develop their understanding of the way rights are protected in Australia and in another country, possible reforms to the protection of rights and study a significant case in relation to the protection of rights in Australia.

-The Victorian justice system aims to protect the rights of individuals and uphold the principles of justice: fairness, equality and access.
-Students explore matters such as the rights available to an accused and to victims in the criminal justice system, the roles of the judge, jury, legal practitioners and the parties, and the ability of sanctions and remedies to achieve their purposes.
-Students discuss recent reforms to enhance the ability of the justice system to achieve the principles of justice.
+The Victorian justice system aims to protect the rights of individuals and uphold the principles of justice (fairness, equality and access).
+Students explore issues such as the rights available to an accused and to victims in the criminal justice system, the roles of the various participants in the trial process, and the ability of sanctions and remedies to achieve their purposes.
+Students analyse recent reforms aimed at enhancing the ability of the justice system to achieve the principles of justice.

 In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments, and protects the Australian people through structures that act as a check on parliament in law-making.
-Students develop an understanding of the significance of the High Court in protecting and interpreting the Australian Constitution.
+Through the study and analysis of important cases, students develop an understanding of the significance of the High Court in protecting and interpreting the Australian Constitution.
 They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.